Pink-Crab/Perique-Registerables/docs/Meta_Box.md

 > @param string
 > @return Meta_Box

 This allows for the defining of a view template, rather than using the core WP view callback.
-If a callable is set using `->view(function(){...})`, this will over rule its use and render from the template.
+If a callable is set using `->view(function(){...})`, this will overrule its use and render from the template.

 ```php
 $meta_box = new Meta_Box('my_meta_box_key_1');
 $meta_box->view_template('some/path/to/file');
 ```

-> Please note when using view templates, the WP_Post object is accessible via `$post` and the view vars are accessible based on there key
+> Please note when using view templates, the WP_Post object is accessible via `$post` and the view vars are accessible based on their key

 ```php
 $meta_box = new Meta_Box('my_meta_box_key_1');